vinayvenu/avni-c4gt-diary/batman.md

 - The second dashboard is yet to be reviewed

 ### Week 5 (09/07/2024 - 15/07/2024)
-This week was I figured out which tables in OpenCHS need to be used to proceed ahead in our goal!
+This week I figured out which tables in OpenCHS need to be used to proceed ahead in our goal!

 #### New moves learnt
 - Learnt about schemas in Databases